Create a second room

 Setting the character’s start position in each room

-node.
+the ESC Script on the pub room’s ESCRoom node.
 This is the script the

-room will open when it starts.
+room will use when it starts.

-Add the following code to room_pub.esc
+Add the following code to “room_pub.esc”:

 :setup